quux00/go-lightly/README.md

 v.
 0.3.1 published.
 It adds:

 * a `selectf` function, which is a select control structure modeled after the select from Go.
-* a load-balancer example (in clj-examples) that implements Pike's load-balancer exmaple in Go and shows why the `selectf` function is a necessary concept
+* a load-balancer example (in clj-examples) that implements Pike's load-balancer example in Go and shows why the `selectf` function is a necessary concept
 * a `gox` macro that acts like the go macro, but wraps everything in a try/catch that:
   * ignores InterruptedException, allowing you to call (stop) on infinite go routines without any error printing to the screen
   * catching any other Exception and printing to stdout, since exceptions thrown in a Clojure future get swallowed and make it hard to debug during development